crawlora-com/crawlora.com.github.io/README.md

    });
 ```

-* [Astro Sitemap](https://docs.astro.build/en/guides/integrations-guide/sitemap/): Automatically generates a sitemap for a website, which is vital for SEO and helping search engine bots crawl pages effectively.
+* [Astro Sitemap](https://docs.astro.build/en/guides/integrations-guide/sitemap/): Automatically generates a sitemap for a website, which is vital for SEO and helping search engine bots Find pages effectively.
 To set up the Astro Sitemap, be sure to specify your site's base URL and any additional options in `astro.config.mjs` file:

 ```mjs
    export default defineConfig({